acuminous/tripitaka/README.md

 ## Design Principles

 Tripitaka intentionally ships with only two transports.
 A streams-based transport which will write to `stdout` and `stderr` (or other streams which you supply), and an event emitter based transport which will emit events using the global process object (or another emitter which you supply).
 This library holds the opinion that external files, database and message brokers are all far better handled with a data collector such as [fluentd](https://www.fluentd.org/architecture), but you can write your own transports if you so wish.
 Tripitaka also eschews child loggers.
-These were useful for stashing context, but are more elegantly implemented via [AsyncLocalStorage](https://nodejs.org/docs/latest-v14.x/api/async_hooks.html#async_hooks_class_asynclocalstorage) or [continuation-local-storage](https://www.npmjs.com/package/continuation-local-storage).
+These are useful for stashing context, but more elegantly implemented via [AsyncLocalStorage](https://nodejs.org/docs/latest-v14.x/api/async_hooks.html#async_hooks_class_asynclocalstorage) or [continuation-local-storage](https://www.npmjs.com/package/continuation-local-storage).
 See the [express example](https://github.com/acuminous/tripitaka/blob/main/examples/express/index.js) for how.

-## API
+## Usage

 Tripitaka supports the same logging levels as console, i.e.

-- logger.trace(...)
+- logger.trace(message, context)
-- logger.debug(...)
+- logger.debug(message, context)
-- logger.info(...)
+- logger.info(message, context)
-- logger.warn(...)
+- logger.warn(message, context)
-- logger.error(...)
+- logger.error(message, context)

-The function arguments are always the same, a mandatory message and an optional context, e.g.
+The function arguments are always the same, a message and a context, e.g.

 ```js
 logger.info("How blissful it is, for one who has nothing", {